Go Back Email Link

 • Gently fold the chocolate mixture into the whipped cream using a rubber spatula.
 Use the spatula to swoop around the sides of the bowl and pull through the center like I show in the video of this recipe.
 Be careful not to over-mix the mousse, or it will become deflated and lose its structure.

-• Cover the mousse with plastic wrap and chill in the refrigerator for at least 2 hours.
+• Then cover the mousse with plastic wrap and chill in the refrigerator for at least 2 hours.

 Chocolate Cake Layers

-• Pour in the warm water, buttermilk, oil, eggs, and vanilla into a separate bowl and whisk together until fully incorporated.
+• Pour in 1 1/4 cups of warm water, 1 1/4 cups buttermilk, 2/3 cup of oil, and 3 eggs into a separate bowl and whisk together until fully incorporated.

 • Mix the wet ingredients into the dry ingredients just until they're incorporated into the batter.